Why is breast milk good for my baby?

 When do I breastfeed my baby?

-Breastfeed or offer breast milk as soon as possible after your baby is born, hopefully within the first hour.
+Breastfeed or offer breast milk as soon as possible after your baby is born, ideally within the first hour.
 The first milk is called colostrum.
 Colostrum is very good for your baby.
 It is full of important nutrients that can help prevent infections.

 Breastfeed your baby when they shows signs that they are hungry.
 Keep your baby close and provide skin-to-skin contact.
 This will encourage breastfeeding and bonding.
 It will also help your baby’s development.